cuspaceflight/SpaceScream/README.md

 Example usage: `?action=video&size=2048576&hq=true`

 This command starts an Activity which isn't part of the main app schedule, which will record a video from the camera, and then request a file transfer.
 The `size` parameter specifies the maximum file size (in bytes) that the video file will be - it will continue recording until that size is reached.
 The `hq` parameter, if equal to true, will set the recording profile to `QUALITY_HIGH` (by default it is `QUALITY_LOW`).

-The `run` parameter is ignored for this action.

 ### file ###